velexi-research/VLXI-Cookiecutter-Research/README.md

    $ cookiecutter PATH/TO/LOCAL/REPO
    ```

+* In the pristine research project, perform the following steps

+  * Set up a virtual environment for the research project.

+    * Copy `extras/dot-envrc` to the project root directory and rename
+      it to `.envrc`.

+    * Grant permission to `direnv` to execute the `.envrc` file.

-* In the pristine research project, use `poetry` to (1) make changes to the
+  * Use `poetry` to (1) make changes to the package dependency list in
-  package dependency list in `pyproject.toml` and/or (2) update the package
+    `pyproject.toml` and/or (2) update the package dependency versions.
-  dependency versions.

 * Commit the updated `pyproject.toml` and `poetry.lock` files to the
   cookiecutter Git repository.